A smart factory is a facility that uses information and communication technologies to monitor and control the production process.

 - Increased capability: The ability to deliver an agile, iterative production process can expand both equipment and people’s capabilities, resulting in lower expenses, less downtime, and less waste in the production process.

-- Reduced costs: The use of big data and analytics, cloud computing, and cognitive computing can help businesses reduce their costs.
+- Reduced costs: Big data and analytics, cloud computing, and cognitive computing can help businesses reduce costs.

 What are examples of a Smart Factory?